 Copyright (c) RDMCHEM LLC 2020

-First, we set the Digits to 15 and load the Quantum Chemistry package
+The lowest vibrational energy can be computed with the Quantum Chemistry package.
+Let us set the Digits to 15 and load the package

 Digits ≔ 15:withQuantumChemistry;